Woodend (Qld)

 The area's income profile falls below national averages based on AreaSearch analysis

-Woodend suburb's income level is lower than average nationally per latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $53,535 and average income stands at $59,725, contrasting with Greater Brisbane's figures of $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $58,840 (median) and $65,644 (average).
-According to 2021 Census figures, household, family, and personal incomes rank modestly in Woodend, between the 37th and 43rd percentiles.
-Income analysis shows largest segment comprises 34.5% earning $1,500 - $2,999 weekly (523 residents), aligning with broader metropolitan trends at 33.3%.
-After housing costs, 85.9% of income remains for other expenses, and the area's SEIFA income ranking places it in the 4th decile.
+Woodend suburb's income level is lower than average nationally.
+According to latest ATO data aggregated by AreaSearch for financial year 2023, Woodend's median income among taxpayers is $53,535 and average income stands at $59,725.
+This compares to Greater Brisbane's figures of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $58,840 (median) and $65,644 (average).
+According to 2021 Census figures, household, family and personal incomes in Woodend rank modestly, between the 37th and 43rd percentiles.
+Income analysis shows largest segment comprises 34.5% earning $1,500 - 2,999 weekly (523 residents), consistent with broader metropolitan trends at 33.3%.
+After housing, 85.9% of income remains for other expenses.
+Area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income